logburn/autotoot/README.md

 - [x] Separate methods methods to make code cleaner

 **Likely**
-- [?]
-Keep track of what has been scraped and tooted to not duplicate posts
+- [ ] Keep track of what has been scraped and tooted to not duplicate posts
 - [ ] Debugging logging
 - [ ] Move all vars into config
 - [ ] Docker image

 **Unlikely**
-- [ ] Updating from @mention toot
+- [ ] Updating subscriptions from @mention toot
 - [ ] Make this an installable (pip?) package
 - [ ] Add twitter bot